 Homeschool Socialization Quotes

-Given the biggest issue (and objection) to homeschooling comes out of people’s misplaced worries about home not giving rise to a decent social environment, many quotes from homeschooling advocates tackle the issue with wit and mirth.
-These homeschooling socialization quotes exhibit the truth of the issue and that is that homeschools have no more to worry about than public schools when it comes to socialization!
+Given the most significant issue (and objection) to homeschooling comes out of people’s misplaced worries about home not giving rise to a decent social environment, many quotes from homeschooling advocates tackle the issue with wit and joy.
+These homeschool socialization quotes show that homeschools have no more to worry about than public schools when it comes to socialization!

 ‘I’ve never met a homeschool mom (who home educated for more than a couple of years) who regretted her decision.
 But, I’ve met plenty of moms who have regretted sending their children to school.’ – Rebbecca Devitt, Why on Earth Homeschool